AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-repository-view.md

     ![](images/folder-navigation-panel.png){align="left"}

-- **Breadcrumbs**: These offers navigation through the folders.
+- **Breadcrumbs**: These offer navigation through the folders.
 You can use the breadcrumbs to traverse to the required location by directly selecting the required location.

     ![](images/breadcrumbs.png){align="left"}